 This also allows you to choose which accounts to be replicated based on their importance.
 Note that this method is not the same as having a backup; it seeks to have many copies on other servers which already exist.

-Another important piece of Carbonio’s high availability system is its heartbeat monitoring system.
+Another important piece of Carbonio’s high availability system is its heartbeat monitoring system (which is still under development).
 The server uses the heartbeat to determine if the application is having problems.
 This technology predicts the server’s failure before it goes down and spreads CPU-intensive or disk-intensive loads, eliminating the need to rely on more resources by optimizing your usage.